Nike's road to recovery in North America likely a long one

-(Reuters) - Nike Inc’s (NKE.N) fight to claw back market share in an intensifying U.S. sneaker price war is still some way off bearing fruit, analysts said on Wednesday, a day after the sportswear giant reported its weakest quarterly sales growth in nearly seven years.
+Sept 27 (Reuters) - Nike Inc’s fight to claw back in an intensifying U.S. sneaker price war is still some way off bearing fruit, analysts said on Wednesday, a day after the sportswear giant reported its weakest quarterly sales growth in nearly seven years.

 Analysts from some of the world’s major brokerages remain upbeat on the company’s plans to invest in a variety of different distribution channels but say it will happen too slowly to offset the growing battle for market share.

-European rival Adidas AG (ADSGn.DE) has continued to snap at Nike’s heels, even if the latter’s North American business is still more than three times larger.
-Both face growing competition from others including Under Armour Inc (UAA.N).
+European rival Adidas AG has continued to snap at Nike’s heels, even if the latter’s North American business is still more than three times larger.
+Both face growing competition from others including Under Armour Inc.

 “We are seeing price points on Nike, Adidas and Under Armour product that we never thought possible in N.America,” Cowen & Co analyst John Kernan wrote in a note, cutting his price target on the stock to $50 from $53.